SivapriyaVenkateswarar/Compiler_Design/Theory/Syntax-Directed translator/notes.md

         - For Parse tree representation of action:
           - A semantic action is represented as an extra child connected by a dashed line.
           - The action node has no children, so it executes immediately when reached.

+-> Note:
+Lexer = “word detector” → turns letters into meaningful words (tokens).
+Parser = “grammar checker” → ensures the sentence (sequence of tokens) is grammatically correct.

+## Parsing:
+The parser takes the token stream from the lexer.
+It checks if the tokens conform to the grammar rules.
+If the tokens fit the grammar, parsing succeeds (the compiler can translate/execute the code).
+If the tokens violate the grammar, the parser reports a syntax error.

+- How does the parser check if the token stream matches the predefined grammar rules?
+    - Conceptually, it builds a tree structure:
+        - Root = start symbol of the grammar
+        - Internal nodes = non-terminals
+        - Leaves = tokens (terminals) from the lexer
+    - Even if the parser doesn’t physically build the tree, it’s still tracing this structure in its logic.

+### Top-Down vs Bottom-Up Parsers

+- **Top-Down Parsing:**
+  - Construction starts at the root and proceeds towards the leaves.
+  - Popular and more efficient to build.
+- **Bottom-Up Parsing:**
+  - Construction starts at the leaves and proceeds towards the root.
+  - Can handle a larger class of grammars and translation schemes.